-&lt;sup>27 To avoid that the results are driven by changes in the department composition following a subsidized appointment, I fix the department composition in each funding period-specific dataset in $\tau(g)$ .
+27 To avoid the possibility that results are driven by changes in department composition following a subsidized appointment, I fix the department composition in each funding period-specific dataset in $\tau(g)$.

-&lt;sup>28 In departments without a subsidized appointment, the share of female co-authors remains unchanged.
+28 In departments without a subsidized appointment, the share of female co-authors remains unchanged.